Infrastructure Projects and Transport and Works Act Schemes

 - Assisting both in advising a local authority on the neighbourhood plan-making process and in assessing the merits of an underlying sustainability appraisal.

 - Assisting in drafting the summary grounds of resistance against a judicial review of a neighbourhood plan.

 - Assisting in the review of draft neighbourhood plans prior to examination.

 Merrow has assisted in advising on a variety of matters relating to enforcement appeals and the application of enforcement notices.
 Merrow has also assisted in advising a local authority on the merits of bringing a prosecution under the Planning (Listed Building and Conservation Areas) Act 1990.

 Merrow has gained experience of the Proceeds of Crime Act 2002 and its application in relation to planning enforcement offences.
-She has represented a local authority in confiscation proceedings in the Crown Court and has assisted in drafting a skeleton argument in an application for POCA proceedings to be stayed as an abuse of process.
+She has acted for both a local authority and a defendant in confiscation proceedings in the Crown Court and has assisted in drafting a skeleton argument in an application for POCA proceedings to be stayed as an abuse of process.

 Merrow is particularly interested in environmental law and environmental regulation.

-Merrow has assisted in representing an interested party in relation to enforcement appeal proceedings arising out of a large-scale environmental dispute in Northern Ireland.
+Merrow has assisted in representing an interested party in relation to enforcement appeal proceedings arising out of an environmental dispute in Northern Ireland.
 Merrow assisted in drafting legal submissions and in evaluating an environmental statement and habitats assessment.

 Merrow's experience in environmental law also includes the following: